SC::Tools are self contained single C++ source files that are (automatically) compiled on the fly and linked to Sane C++ to be immediately executed.

 SC-package downloads third party tools needed for Sane C++ development (example: clang-format).

-Proper OS / Architecture combination is selected (Windows/Linux/Mac and Intel/ARM) and all downloaded files (packages) MD5 hash is checked for correctness.
+Proper OS / Architecture combination is selected (Windows/Linux/Mac and Intel/ARM) and all downloaded files (packages) are hash checked for correctness.

-install: Downloads requires tools (LLVM / 7zip)These are the packages that are currently downloaded and extracted / symlinked by SC-package.cpp:
+install: Downloads required tools (LLVM archives / documentation tools)These are the packages that are currently downloaded and extracted / symlinked by SC-package.cpp:

 execute: Formats all source files in the repository in-placecheck: Does a dry-run format of all source files.
 Returns error on unformatted files (used by the CI)Format all source files in the repository